Guru-RF/SVXSpot/README.md

 [Bookworm 32Bit Lite 2023-11-10](https://storage.googleapis.com/rf-guru/rpi-images/hotspot-2023-11-10.img.gz)

-Use PI-Imager to burn the image (Operating System -> Use custom) add user and WiFi credentials (click on the gear) !!!
+Use PI-Imager to burn the image (Operating System -> Use custom) add user and WiFi credentials and enable SSH access (click on the gear) !!!

 Upon accessing the hotspot through SSH, adjust your credentials by replacing ON0RFG with your CALL and PASSWORD with your password.